 We wish everyone the very warmest of holidays and a really really good new year.

-The idea of a garden raising came from Broadfork, a group of talented and enthusiastic permaculturists.
-Ashley, Evelyn and Llani are a sort of perfect hybrid between farmers and landscape designers.
 Most farmers don’t have any concern for landscape design and most landscapers don’t care about growing food.
 Broadfork helps people design and install beautiful, functional and abundant gardens.
 They helped with measurments and planning as well as working their fannies off all day at the garden raising.
 All along, they have been teaching Zoe and I about the basic principles of permaculture as we go.
-For a really deep understanding of it, watch the movie Inhabit.
+For a really deep understanding of it, watch the movie

 We have lots of plans.
 In addition to the 15 fruit trees already here, we will plant many kinds of berries and fruits.
 Of course there will be tons of vegetables as well as mushrooms and native flowers to attract bees and butterflies.
 Of course we’ll have animals too – chickens, bees and our wonderful horses.